-The Photoinitiators Platform is a global trade association dedicated to serve the common interests of manufacturers, suppliers and end-users of photoinitiators.
+The Photoinitiators Platform is an industry group dedicated to serve the common interests of manufacturers, suppliers and end-users of photoinitiators.

-The Association also aims to carry out scientific research where required.
+The Association will carry out or commission scientific research where required.

 It is intended to communicate and exchange information with the broader ultraviolet (UV) community and with end-users, in preference through their respective representative bodies.

-The Association has elected Michael Kiehnel of BCH, located in Germany, as Chair, and Stephen Postle of IGM, who is based in the USA, as Vice-Chair.
+The Association has elected Michael Kiehnel of BCH, located in Germany, as Chair, and Martine van der Ent of IGM, who is based in Germany, as Vice-Chair.